extism/docs/docs/overview.md

 ### 1. Import

-Import Extism host SDK into your code as a library dependency.
+Import an Extism [Host SDK](/docs/category/integrate-into-your-codebase/) into your code as a library dependency.

 ### 2. Integrate